pointbreak45/Quanta-Read/README.md

 ---
 <div align="center">
-  Built with ❤️ by the Quanta Read Team
+  Built with ❤️ by Atharva
 </div>